A General Recipe for the Analysis of Randomized Multi-Armed Bandit Algorithms: A simple NPTS algorithm for families with -moment conditions

-Theorem~\ref{lem::P15} states that Assumption~\ref{ass::sufficient_prop} holds for $D_\pi(F,\mu)=\kinf^\cF(F,\mu)\ind(F\in \cF)$, and hence that the corresponding MED algorithm (with $a_n=0$) is asymptotically optimal.
+Lemmas~\ref{lemm::cond_h} and \ref{lemm::cond_h_cent} respectively state that Assumption~\ref{ass::sufficient_prop} holds for the divergence satisfying $D_\pi(F,\mu)=\kinf^\cF(F,\mu)\ind(F\in \cF)$ for any $F\in \cF$ and $\mu\in \R$, in both the centered and uncentered case, and hence that the corresponding MED algorithm (with $a_n=0$) is asymptotically optimal.
 However, computing $D_\pi$ requires to solve an optimization problem at each time step, which can be computationally expensive.
 Building on the findings of previous sections, we naturally consider a novel Thompson Sampling algorithm for families $\cF$ satisfying a centered $h$-moment condition, as a computationally efficient version of MED.
 We present all of our results and algorithms for the centered case and omit details for uncentered for simplicity, since the adaptation to the uncentered case is straightforward by replacing all expressions of the type $h(|x-\mu|)$ (for some $x \in \R$ and a ``target mean'' $\mu \in \R$) by $h(|x|)$ in the algorithm and the proofs.
 See also Remark~\ref{remark_adaptation} in Appendix~\ref{app::lb_npts} for this point.